SNAS-Series/SNAS-Series/Analysis/README.md

 ### Main results are shown above.
 You can also modify the code to easily reproduce other results in the paper.

 ### Citation
-If you find our codes or trined models useful in your research, please consider to star our repo and cite our paper:
+If you find our codes or analysis useful in your research, please consider to star our repo and cite our paper:

     @misc{xie2020understanding,
         title={Understanding the wiring evolution in differentiable neural architecture search},